reidmorrison/jruby-jms/README.md

 jruby-jms detects the logging available in the current environment.
 When running under Rails it will use the Rails logger, otherwise it will use the standard Ruby logger.
-The logger can also be replaced by calling Connection.logger=
+The logger can also be replaced by calling JMS.logger=

 ## Dependencies